vidhianand33/Vidhi04-intern-repo/redux_fundamentals.md

 Redux: For larger apps with more components, Redux helps manage state changes more efficiently.
 It makes sure that only the parts of your app that need to update are re-rendered.

 To conclude useState is a better choice for simple apps and Redux for complex

+## Using selectors in Redux instead of directly accessing the state has a few good benefits

+- Keeps Things Neat: Selectors hide the messy details of how you get the data from the state.
+That means your components don’t need to worry about how the data is stored, they just ask the selector for it.

+- Reusability: You can use the same selector in multiple components.
+Instead of writing the same logic in every component to get data from the state, you create one selector and use it wherever you need.

+- Cleaner Code: By using selectors, you keep the logic of accessing the state separate from the rest of your app’s components.
+This makes the components simpler and easier to manage.

+- Consistency: With selectors, you make sure that every component gets the data in the same way.
+So, no matter where you’re using it, the logic is consistent.

+- Easier to Test: You can test selectors on their own, which makes it easier to check if they’re doing the right thing without having to test the entire component.